AdamSadowski/Update-File-with-Python/README.md

 <h2>Description</h2>
 The project showcases Python 3 skills used to update a file in order to remove certain IP addresses from the set allowed on an imaginary network.
 A simple project that showcases the ability to automate responsibilities that require diligent, but repetitive work.
 Within the scenario the starting file containing allowed ip addresses will be called allow_list.txt.
 This file will be updated with the contents of a file called remove_list.txt.
-The whole code is posted into subdirectory
 <br />